The Truth about Tea

 The Voće Difference

+We here at Voće strive to provide you with a product that is free from all of this unnecessary baggage, and we are committed to providing our customers with information about how our herbal fruit teas are produced.
+We use only organic ingredients in all of our teas.
+In addition, Voće teas contain no flavorings and no preservatives.
 When you taste berry flavor in our tea, you can rest assured that flavor is coming from actual berries grown on the land, not berry flavor produced in a laboratory.
 Our teas also contain no added sugar.
 Of course, if you want to add a sweetener, we’re cool with that, but we thought it was polite to at least give you the option.
 And we try to source as many of our ingredients from nations with more reliable labor regimes.
 Although it is difficult to ensure that the cultivation process is free of all abuses, we try our best to seek out reliable suppliers and to make our practices transparent.
 Drink well!

 *One of the more disturbing things we discovered in writing this piece was this list of commonly used ingredients in natural flavorings compiled by the EWG: amyl acetate, amyl butyrate, amyl valerate, ethyl butyrate, various aliphatic acid ester, ethyl acetate, ethyl valerate, ethyl isovalerate, ethyl pelargonate, vanillin, lemon essential oil, citral, citronellal, rose absolute, geraninol, orange essential oil, geranium essential oil, aldehyde C10, ethyl heptanoate, acetaldehyde, aldehydes C14 and C16, styralyl acetate, dimethyl benzyl carbinyl acetate, benzyl formate, phenyl ethyl isobutyrate, cinnamyl isovalerate, anise essential oil, esters of colophony and benzaldehyde and may contain terpenyl isovalerate, isopropyl isovalerate, citronellyl isovalerate, geranyl isovalerate, benzyl isovalerate, cinnamyl formate, isopropyl valerate, butyl valerate, methyl allyl butyrate and potentially the synthetic ingredients cyclohexyl acetate, allyl butyrate, allyl cyclohexylvalerate, allyl isovalerate and cyclohexyl butyrate.